Charles-75/Face-gender-recognition-web-app/README.md

    *  Pandas, a data analysis library
    *  Matplotlib, a visualization library
    *  Scikit-Learn, to build our ML models
-*  HTML/CSS and Boostrap 4 for the web-UI
+*  HTML/CSS and Bootstrap 4 for the web-UI